 Coming home from our honeymoon, we settled into our one-bedroom apartment and began meshing our routines, personalities, and lifestyles.
-To be honest, our first year of marriage was bliss.
-Come to think of it, so was our second!
-But even though it’s been wonderful, we learned (and continue to learn) a lot about each other, the good and the bad.
-Not only that, but also about ourselves as individuals.
+Our first year of marriage was bliss, and come to think of it, so was our second!
+But even though it’s been wonderful, we learned (and continue to learn) a lot about each other and ourselves, the good and the bad.

 Although we grew up in the same culture, we quickly learned that our family dynamics were different, which formed many of our tendencies.
 I was more surprised with myself than with Ruvim; and the same went for him.
 Certain traits came out of us we didn’t know existed.
 Strengths and weaknesses alike.
 It was interesting to watch each other grow, but even more so to grow together.

 The most significant change for me was going from constant noise to consistent peace.
 For the first two or three months of marriage, I’d come home from work and, out of habit, cook up a storm, and scrub our already tidy house, in attempts to create commotion for my already busy brain.
-I had to get used to the quietness, finding rest, and being still.
+I had to get used to the quietness, learn to find rest, and how to be still.
 I didn’t realize how energetic and busy I kept myself throughout the day until Ruvim sat down on the couch to do nothing but relax.
 That baffled me!

 My brain was in constant go-mode, so seeing him do that was foreign to me.
 It’s true when they say “opposites attract” because, silly as it sounds, Ruvim taught me how to relax on the couch!
-Ruvim learned the opposite.
+And he learned the opposite.
 He saw the value of getting things done before relaxing.
-And also that keeping a schedule can be helpful!
-Not that he’s disorganized or lazy, but he’s just more laid back than I am.
-(For the record though, he is the most organized person I know.)
+And also that keeping a schedule can be helpful.

 It definitely helped that we came from the same culture, but we had to learn to change our character habits.
 Our family dynamics were different enough for us to realize this!
-Just like it’s essential to be flexible in situational circumstances (like our honeymoon fiasco), we need to be open to change in character.
+Just like it’s essential to be flexible in situational circumstances (like our honeymoon fiasco), we need to be open and flexible to adjust our character.

 When you plant a seed, you first open the ground, drop the seedling, and then water it consistently.
 The seed needs to open itself in order for it to receive change, to grow.
 When it’s receptive to its environmental change (getting watered), God grows it and it matures into the plant it’s meant to be!
 If it it’s not receptive, it will only get hurt and prevent itself from blooming.
 In the same way, when we are open and willing to change our characters and attitudes, God causes us to grow into the people He created us to be.